 The customer or user of the product shall consider the results of the certification within his system risk management process.
-In order for the evolution of attack methods and techniques to be covered, he should request a re-assessment for the TOE from the sponsor of the certificate every 12 months.
+In order for the evolution of attack methods and techniques to be covered, he should define the period of time until a re-assessment for the TOE is required and thus requested from the sponsor of the certificate.